xdp-project/bpf-examples/pping/SAMPLING_DESIGN.md

 ### User configurable
-Regardless if a static or RTT-based (or some other alternative) is used, it should probably be user configurable (including allowing the user to disable to sampling entirely).
+Regardless if a static or RTT-based (or some other alternative) is used, it should probably be user configurable (including allowing the user to disable sampling entirely).

 ## Allowing bursts
 It may be desirable to allow to allow for multiple packets in a short